carolynponce/Bb-AdminResources/README.md

 [Web Links](integrations/welinks.md)

-## Third Party Integrations
+## Third Party Tools

 [Respondus Information and Links](integrations/respondus.md)

 ## Notice

-The Resources repository is an organic project to help share resources to Blackboard Administrators.
+The Resources repository is an organic project to help share resources among Blackboard Administrators.
 As resources are found, they will be listed here.

 Contact Carolyn Ponce at cponce@astate.edu to share a new resource or report a broken link.